nebojsa-nedovic/sauce-demo/Readme.txt

 Hello,

 My name is Nebojsa.
-The purpose of the file is to give you more insights about sauce-demo project.
+The purpose of the file is to provide you description about the project.